Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Appendix A --- Spinorial Sources and Geometric Structure

+This separation preserves the emergence of both torsional and metric responses while keeping distinct the microscopic axial channel and the collective effective metric response.

-\section{Appendix A — Spinorial Sources and Geometric Structure}
+\section{Appendix A --- Spinorial Sources and Geometric Structure}

 In the present framework, the fundamental geometric variables are formulated at the tetrad level and may carry both symmetric and antisymmetric components when projected onto spacetime indices.
-A consistent macroscopic description of spacetime geometry is obtained by projecting the resulting rank--two field onto its symmetric sector, which defines the effective spacetime structure governing gravitational observables.
+A consistent macroscopic description of spacetime geometry is obtained by projecting the resulting rank--two field onto its symmetric sector, whenever an effective coherent metric response is present.
+This symmetric sector defines the effective spacetime structure governing gravitational observables, while the antisymmetric sector remains associated with torsional and affine degrees of freedom.

 In this Appendix, we collect a set of technical results underlying the construction of the spin-induced geometry.
-These include the symmetrization procedure from tetrad perturbations, the algebraic proof of the absence of a definite symmetry in the torsion-induced field, and a brief discussion of the emergence of topological structures associated with the non-Riemannian sector.
+These include the symmetrization procedure from tetrad perturbations, the algebraic decomposition of the reconstructed rank--two field, and a brief discussion of the emergence of topological structures associated with the non-Riemannian sector.

-\subsection{A.1 Symmetrization procedure from tetrad perturbations}
+\subsection{A.1 Symmetrization Procedure from Tetrad Perturbations}

 In this Appendix we present the symmetrization procedure in a purely technical form, starting from the tetrad formulation of the theory.
-The purpose is to show how a symmetric spacetime metric emerges from a general spinor--induced perturbation.
+The purpose is to show how a symmetric spacetime metric is obtained from the symmetric projection of a general spin-induced perturbation.

 The spacetime metric is defined in terms of the tetrad field as

 In the linearized regime, the tetrad is expanded around the Minkowski background according to